Alice Cogswell: Legacy

-On the campus of the American School for the Deaf at Hartford stands a statue of Gallaudet and Cogswell.
-Another statue of Gallaudet and Cogswell, by Daniel Chester French, stands in front of Gallaudet University, depicting Gallaudet sitting on a chair and Cogswell standing next to him to share their communication of "A" in fingerspelling.
+The Gallaudet Memorial, an 1889 statue of Gallaudet and Cogswell by Daniel Chester French, stands in front of Gallaudet University, depicting Gallaudet sitting on a chair and Cogswell standing next to him to share their communication of "A" in fingerspelling.
+A replica of this statue is on the campus of the American School for the Deaf at Hartford.
 The Alice Cogswell statue (American School for the Deaf Founders Memorial), by Frances Laughlin Wadsworth, also represents her as a young girl.

 The Gallaudet University Alumni Association gives the Laurent Clerc Cultural Fund Alice Cogswell Award to people for valuable service on behalf of deaf citizens.

 Cogswell is known as a remarkable figure in the history of deaf culture, illustrating a breakthrough in deaf education.
 She showed that the deaf are capable of being taught and of high intelligence.
-Alice stands as an example of I. King Jordan's famous quote, "Deaf people can do anything hearing people can do, except hear."
+Alice stands as an example of Frederick C. Schreiber's famous quote, "Deaf people can do anything hearing people can do, except hear."